-All reasonable alternatives under consideration need to be rigorously explored and evaluated objectively in the EIS.
-The Affected Environment section of the EIS provides context for the evaluation of impacts of the alternatives.
+All reasonable alternatives under consideration need to be evaluated objectively in the EIS.
+The Affected Environment & Environmental Consequences section of the EIS provides context for the evaluation of impacts of the alternatives.
 It identifies the existing environmental resources in the area and the condition of the environment.
-The Affected Environment material should discuss, commensurate with the context and intensity of potential impacts, the existing social, economic, and environmental setting.
+The material should discuss, commensurate with the potentially affected environment, the potential impacts and the existing social, economic, and environmental setting.
 Also, it should identify environmentally sensitive features.
-The use of graphics and/or photographs for this purpose is especially effective.
-There is a tendency to include too much information in the Affected Environment chapter of the EIS: descriptions should be no longer than needed to understand the area and the potential impacts of the alternatives.
+Consider using graphics and photographs for this purpose.
+There is a tendency to include too much information in the Affected Environment discussion in the EIS.
+Descriptions should be no longer than needed to understand the area and the potential impacts of the alternatives.

-The Environmental Consequences section of the EIS describes the potential impacts of project alternatives and documents the methodologies used in evaluating these impacts.
+The Environmental Consequences discussion in the EIS describes the potential impacts of project alternatives and documents the methodologies used in evaluating these impacts.
 Alternatives are assessed to determine how each addresses the transportation issues identified in the purpose and need, as well as potential impacts to the identified resources.
 The direct and indirect environmental impacts of each of the alternatives and the potential measures that could be taken to avoid, minimize, or mitigate these impacts must be described.
 Cumulative impacts that would result from the action must also be discussed.
 Mitigation must be considered for all adverse impacts, regardless of their significance.
-Environmental impacts should be discussed in terms of their context and intensity.
+Environmental impacts should be discussed in terms of the potentially affected environment.
 Information in this section is used to compare the alternatives and their impacts.

 The Draft EIS should be concise, clear, and to the point, and supported by evidence.
-The Draft EIS must also summarize the scoping process and the results of meetings, consultations, coordination, and comments received during early coordination.
+It must also summarize the scoping process and the results of meetings, consultations, coordination, and comments received during early coordination.
 During the preparation of the EIS, agency and public comments and DOT&PF responses, as well as documentation of coordination efforts, are maintained in the region project file.
 The comments and responses are to be summarized in the EIS Comments and Coordination chapter; the complete list of comments and responses will be included in an appendix to the EIS.